 An English language proficiency assessment is a test that monitors language proficiency progress in listening, speaking, reading, and writing.
 Different states use different English language assessments.
 For instance, 41 states currently use a well-known assessment called WIDA ACCESS for ELs.
 Other states use their own assessments; New York uses the New York State English as a Second Language Achievement Test (NYSESLAT), California uses the state of California uses the ELPAC state test for English language proficiency (ELP), and Texas uses the Texas English Language Proficiency Assessment System (TELPAS).

-Upon registration and completion of the home language survey, multilingual learners are tested for different reasons.
+Multilingual learners are tested for different reasons upon registration and completion of the home language survey.
 A screener identifies students as English language learners, while an annual test measures English language progress.

 Use of annual assessment results